-A very good point to start is the google code page of Duality where you can find Wiki articles and Downloads like techdemos or the latest binary release.
+A very good point to start is the GitHub page of Duality where you can find Wiki articles and Downloads like techdemos or the latest binary release.
 If you want to actually start developing your first Duality project, you’re going to need a few simple things:

 - Check whether you’ve already installed .Net 4.0.
 This is usually the case, so you could just skip this and come back here if you’re getting funny error messages.
 Otherwise, install it.